TranRTC/capstone_project/context/001_Overview.md

    - Connection status monitoring

 5. **User Interface**
-   - Responsive design for desktop and mobile
+   - Responsive design for desktop (and mobile for the future expansion)
    - Intuitive navigation
    - Role-based access control (if applicable)